arief25ramadhan/yolo-v3-from-scratch/README.md

 This project aims to create the YOLOv3 (You Only Look Once version 3) Object Detection from scratch.
 YOLO is real-time object detection system that can detect multiple objects in a single frame with impressive accuracy.

-In this project, we provide step-by-step instructions, code, and resources to guide you through the process of implementing YOLOv3 from the ground up.
-Whether you are new to object detection or looking to deepen your understanding of YOLO, this repository will help you achieve your goals.
+We willl provide the step-by-step instructions, code, and resources to guide you through the process of implementing YOLOv3 from the ground up.
+Whether you are new to object detection or looking to deepen your understanding of YOLO,  we hope this repository will help you achieve your goals.

 ## Table of Contents